-- 1. Students will demonstrate knowledge of the origin and development of the U.S. Constitution. - 2.
-Students will demonstrate knowledge of the structure and powers of the national government including the legislative, executive, and judicial branches. - 3.
-Students will demonstrate knowledge of federalism. - 4.
-Students will demonstrate knowledge of the political participation and the national election process. - 5.
-Students will demonstrate knowledge of public policy, civil liberties, and civil rights.
+- 1. Students will demonstrate knowledge of the study of investigative theory. - 2.
+Students will demonstrate knowledge of collection and preservation of evidence. - 3.
+Students will demonstrate knowledge of sources of information, interview and interrogation. - 4.
+Students will demonstrate knowledge of the use of forensic sciences. - 5.
+Students will demonstrate knowledge of case and trial preparation.